MartaMGD/MartaMGD/README.md

 ⤞ :art: Ask me about anything that has to do with design

+⤞ 💻 Currently working as a Frontend developer

 ⤞ 💬 I speak English, French and Spanish (native)

+⤞ 🎮 I'm a videogame enthusiast, I specially like RPGs 🛡️

+⤞ 📚 ...Also a bookworm

 ## :speech_balloon: Contact me!